andriydruk/andriydruk.github.io/content/post/favourite-talks-io2017.md

 ### Android general talks

-Well, 2 weeks have gone since Google IO and I I've finally finished with my list of sessions.
+Well, 2 weeks have gone since Google IO and I've finally finished with my list of sessions.
 There are general talks that I liked the most:

 - [What's New in Android](https://www.youtube.com/watch?v=1N9KveJ-FU8)
 - [What's New in Android Development Tools](https://www.youtube.com/watch?v=Hx_rwS1NTiI)